Rahu-Ketu Main Page

 empowerment via the unbalanced or unfair narratives of toxicity, exploitation, cheating and betrayal

-Some areas of civilization in which Rahu may successfully initiate taboo-breaking changes in the social order and its rule-system include
+Some areas of civilization in which Rahu may successfully initiate barrier-bending, taboo-twisting changes in the social order and its rule-system include

 The physical pollution argument